becharrens/GridDeveloperTest/README.md

 Because this tree would likely take up a large amount of data, it would probably be stored in external memory, and small parts of it could be read in at a time to speed up the queries.

+## How to run
+The solution is written in Java, so the java need the
+1) To compile, from the project's home directory run: make
+2) cd into bin/
+3) Run: java EventGrid
+4) To remove all generated files: make clean